ECMWFCode4Earth/challenges_2020/README.md

 Do you have a project idea that makes use of ECMWF or Copernicus data but you would need cloud processing resources to process the data?

 You can apply for AWS cloud credits of up to $5000 for your own project idea.
 The only requirement is that your project has to be related to a weather, climate or atmospheric application.
+Don't forget to specify in your proposal the amount of AWS cloud credits ([AWS Simply Monthly calculator](https://calculator.s3.amazonaws.com/index.html)).

 <br>